WojciechMatuszewski/programming-notes/aws/serverless/dynamoDB.md

 AWS has a lot of services that enable you to pay an upfront fee in exchange for better prices on a given resource.
 The _AWS DynamoDB_ is no different. **If you are running _provisioned capacity mode_ consider using _reserved capacity_ along with _auto scaling_**.
 Such a combination is the most cost-effective way of using the service.

+### Switch to Standard-IA

+Usually, the data we store is rarely accessed after some period of time.
+In that case, one way to save on storage would be to use the `DynamoDB Standard-IA` storage class.
+The `DynamoDB Standard-IA` has higher throughput costs but lower storage costs than the `DynamoDB Standard` class.

 ### Avoid keeping big blobs of data along small, frequently accessed ones in the same item